 Crochet granny squares have a very simple composition, made up of clusters of double crochet (dc) stitches worked into chain spaces.

-Once you've made a few Granny Squares, all you gotta do is join these lovely granny squares to create just about anything you can imagine: bucket hats, sweaters, cardigans, ponchos, baby blankets, large blankets, bags, dresses, pants, shorts, pillow covers, mason jar cozies, you name it!
+Once you've made a few Granny Squares, all you gotta do is join these lovely granny squares to create just about anything you can imagine: bucket hats, tops, sweaters, cardigans, ponchos, baby blankets, large blankets, bags, dresses, pants, shorts, pillow covers, mason jar cozies, you name it!

 The great thing about Crochet Granny Squares is you can carry them with you whenever you're out and about.